Microfiber: Cloths and mops

 Microfiber products used for consumer cleaning are generally constructed from split conjugated fibers of polyester and polyamide.
 Microfiber used for commercial cleaning products also includes many products constructed of 100% polyester.
 Microfiber products are able to absorb oils especially well and are not hard enough to scratch even paintwork unless they have retained grit or hard particles from previous use.
-Due to hydrogen bonding, microfiber cloth containing polyamide absorbs and holds more water than other types of fibres.
+Due to hydrogen bonding, microfiber cloth containing polyamide absorbs and holds more water than other types of fibers.

 Microfiber is widely used by car detailers to handle tasks such as removing wax from paintwork, quick detailing, interior cleaning, glass cleaning, and drying.
 Because of their fine fibers which leave no lint or dust, microfiber towels are used by car detailers and enthusiasts in a similar manner to a chamois leather.

 Microfiber is used in many professional cleaning applications, for example in mops and cleaning cloths.
 Although microfiber mops cost more than non-microfiber mops, they may be more economical because they last longer and require less effort to use.